ZackNewsMan/cbi_car_theft_recover_arrest/README.md

     •	Aurora Police: Recovered 84% of 17,512 stolen cars
     •	Colorado Springs PD: Recovered 65% of 14,079 stolen cars
     •	Lakewood PD: Recovered 69% of 6,341 stolen cars.

+CBI totals differ between the datasets and it is unclear why.
+Got into underlying data from the "Table LookUp" here: https://coloradocrimestats.state.co.us/tops/report/mvt/colorado/2019